Scala Notes

 Method apply

-method is a special convention that allows .
-When defined, it enables concise and intuitive syntax for object creation or custom behavior, such as constructing instances without explicitly using the new
+In Scala 2, the apply method is a special convention that allows .
+When defined, it enables concise and intuitive syntax for object creation or custom behavior, such as constructing instances without explicitly using the new keyword (as explained above).

 The

-method is commonly used in companion objects of classes, collections, and factory patterns to simplify code and improve readability.
+applymethod is commonly used in companion objects of classes, collections, and factory patterns to simplify code and improve readability.

 In the following senario,